Brobz/nuca_script/README.md

 This is where the fun really begins!

-Classes are a way of structuring variables and functions together in one neat little package, and we can store its information inside of variables that have the _object_ type.
+Classes are a way of structuring variables and functions together in one neat little package, and we can store its information inside of variables that have the `object` type.

-NucaScript objects **cannot** be _compound_; This means that a class declaration cannot contain any variable of _object_ type.
+NucaScript objects **cannot** be _compounded_; This means that a class declaration cannot contain any variable of `object` type.

 Don't worry, they are still very useful!
 To declare a class, we start by using the class keyword, followed by the class name and our favorite braces, the curlies: